ms-henglu/bicep-types-az/generated/netapp/microsoft.netapp/2022-01-01/types.md

 * **size**: int (ReadOnly): Size of backup
 * **useExistingSnapshot**: bool: Manual backup an already existing snapshot.
 This will always be false for scheduled backups and true/false for manual backups
 * **volumeName**: string (ReadOnly): Volume name

+## BreakReplicationRequest
+### Properties
+* **forceBreakReplication**: bool: If replication is in status transferring and you want to force break the replication, set to true

+## CheckAvailabilityResponse
+### Properties
+* **isAvailable**: bool: <code>true</code> indicates name is valid and available. <code>false</code> indicates the name is invalid, unavailable, or both.
+* **message**: string: If reason == invalid, provide the user with the reason why the given name is invalid, and provide the resource naming requirements so that the user can select a valid name.
+If reason == AlreadyExists, explain that resource name is already in use, and direct them to select a different name.
+* **reason**: 'AlreadyExists' | 'Invalid' | string: <code>Invalid</code> indicates the name provided does not match Azure App Service naming requirements. <code>AlreadyExists</code> indicates that the name is already in use and is therefore unavailable.

+## CheckAvailabilityResponse
+### Properties
+* **isAvailable**: bool: <code>true</code> indicates name is valid and available. <code>false</code> indicates the name is invalid, unavailable, or both.
+* **message**: string: If reason == invalid, provide the user with the reason why the given name is invalid, and provide the resource naming requirements so that the user can select a valid name.
+If reason == AlreadyExists, explain that resource name is already in use, and direct them to select a different name.
+* **reason**: 'AlreadyExists' | 'Invalid' | string: <code>Invalid</code> indicates the name provided does not match Azure App Service naming requirements. <code>AlreadyExists</code> indicates that the name is already in use and is therefore unavailable.

+## CheckAvailabilityResponse
+### Properties
+* **isAvailable**: bool: <code>true</code> indicates name is valid and available. <code>false</code> indicates the name is invalid, unavailable, or both.
+* **message**: string: If reason == invalid, provide the user with the reason why the given name is invalid, and provide the resource naming requirements so that the user can select a valid name.
+If reason == AlreadyExists, explain that resource name is already in use, and direct them to select a different name.
+* **reason**: 'AlreadyExists' | 'Invalid' | string: <code>Invalid</code> indicates the name provided does not match Azure App Service naming requirements. <code>AlreadyExists</code> indicates that the name is already in use and is therefore unavailable.

 ## DailySchedule
 ### Properties